In a surprising move, Yahoo! CEO Marissa Mayer has mandated a telecommuting ban for all employees.

 As a female professional, I am pretty shocked by this turn of events.
 Mayer has been an icon for millions of working women who are constantly striving to strike the right balance between their responsibilities in the home and at the office.
 In fact, there have been numerous articles written about Mayer’s strategy to avoid employee burnout, such as letting employees like “soccer mom Katie” leave early on certain days to attend her kids’ soccer games, and then jump back online after the kids are in bed to continue the day’s work.
-By the looks of this decision, perhaps Mayer is changing her tune.
+By the looks of this decision, perhaps Mayer has changed her tune.

 The end to telecommuting?
 I doubt it.